 Brittany reached for the notebook and Rachel leapt to grab it first, but Santana's glower stopped her in her tracks and she could only watch on miserably as Brittany read.
 She'd only gotten about halfway down the page when she turned mournful eyes on Rachel.

 Rachel's spine stiffened and she set her jaw.
 If Brittany started getting gushy on her, she wouldn't be able to hold it together.
 Thus far, she'd been able to avoid the dreaded box of Kleenex, and she was determined to stay strong through the rest of this, too.
 Even if Quinn stomped on her heart and left her for dead.

-"I'm just trying to prepare myself," she replied at length, slipping the notebook from the blonde's hands.
+"I'm just trying to prepare myself," she replied at length, slipping the notebook from Brittany's hands.